Today’s Wonder of the Day was inspired by Ilana. Ilana Wonders, “How do we know the meaning of names” Thanks for WONDERing with us, Ilana!

 Other parents might choose a name simply because they like the way it sounds.
 Some names become popular because they are associated with popular movie stars or musicians.
 Still other parents might choose a name based upon its historical meaning.

-The study of proper names and their origins is known as onomastics.
-A specific category of onomastics that focuses on personal names is called anthroponomastics.
-A particular name's meaning usually is connected in some way to the language it comes from or the culture of the area where it developed.
+The study of names and their origins is called onomastics.
+A category of onomastics that focuses on personal names is called anthroponomastics.
+A name’s meaning usually is connected in some way to the language or culture it comes from.

 How popular is your name?
 Are you the only Seth in your school?
 Or are you one of several Kristens?
 Here are some of the most popular boys’ and girls’ names over the past five decades in the United States: